Home > Keeping your cool > Walk-In Freezer vs. Reach-In Unit: How to Choose

 Imagine your kitchen during the dinner rush.
 How often do your cooks need to grab something from the freezer?
 For ingredients that are accessed constantly throughout the day, a reach-in unit located directly in the prep line is far more efficient than sending staff on a trip to a back-of-house walk-in.
 Because they are smaller and opened for shorter periods, reach-in freezers are often more energy-efficient for high-frequency use.
 A walk-in is perfect for long-term storage, while reach-ins excel at supporting the fast-paced daily workflow of a busy kitchen.
 You can even evaluate your options with a virtual consultation to see what makes the most sense for your team.

-Avoid These Common Freezer-Buying Mistakes
+3 Common Freezer-Buying Mistakes to Avoid

 Choosing a new freezer is a major investment for your restaurant, and it’s easy to get overwhelmed by the options.
 But by sidestepping a few common missteps, you can ensure you pick a unit that serves your business well for years.
 Let’s walk through the three biggest mistakes restaurant owners make when buying a commercial freezer so you can make your decision with confidence.